okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 4. After you create the app, on the Add Products to Your App page, click **Set Up** on the **Facebook Login** tile.
 5. On the first page of the Quickstart, select **Web**.
-6. In the **Site URL** box, enter your org URL.
-This URL can also be any URL that makes sense for your app.
-To locate your org URL, click your username in the upper-right corner of the Admin Console.
-Your org URL appears in the dropdown menu.
+6. In the **Site URL** box, enter your Okta domain.
+The site URL can also be any URL that makes sense for your app.
+To locate your Okta domain, click your username in the upper-right corner of the Admin Console.
+Your Okta domain appears in the dropdown menu.
 7. Click **Save**, click **Continue**, and then click **Next** until you exit the Quickstart wizard.

     > **Note:** Normally, under the **Facebook Login** > **Settings** section, you would enter the **Valid OAuth Redirect URIs**, but Facebook automatically adds `localhost` redirects so this isn't required for this example.